Editor's Note: This post was originally published in February 2014 and was updated with additional information in September 2023.

-So what do we mean by 'non-traditional PPC methods'?
+So, what do we mean by 'non-traditional PPC methods'?
 Well, most people who don't know much about PPC beyond that it stands for pay-per-click advertising usually assume it runs exclusively through Google.
 But the truth is there are other ways to integrate PPC with your marketing tactics, and in some cases, you can even feel comfortable implementing these methods yourself.
-That's not to say traditional Google AdWords PPC campaigns aren't worth it as they can improve your marketing in more ways than one.
+That's not to say traditional Google AdWords PPC campaigns aren't worth it, as they can improve your marketing in more ways than one.
 In fact, the suggestions we're about to make will actually help you develop a further understanding of the inner workings of PPC, no matter the scale or platform.

 Let's get to it, shall we?
-Here are three relatively simple and underrated PPC related tactics you can use to get an edge on your competitors:
+Here are three relatively simple and underrated PPC-related tactics you can use to get an edge on your competitors:

 1. Use Google's Keyword Planner (But Not How You Think)

-Okay I admit, it's a little funny that I'm leading off with Google after I just finished saying we were going to think outside the Google box.
+Okay, I admit, it's a little funny that I'm leading off with Google after I just finished saying we were going to think outside the Google box.
 You can point and laugh now.
 But bear with me because we are going to think outside the box by using a PPC tool to generate ideas in an unorthodox way.
 I recently came across a genius article by Dan Shure where he discussed how to use the landing page function of the Google Keyword Planner to brainstorm for keywords.
-The full piece has more granular details on all the awesome things you can do to exploit various landing pages, but I'll just show you the basics.
+The whole piece has more granular details on all the awesome things you can do to exploit various landing pages, but I'll just show you the basics.

 You can also do much more with the landing page function, including things like entering a Wikipedia page for an industry term.

-The above search was also filtered with the negative keywords 'free', 'stream' and 'watch', which were all part of the highest searched phrases.
+The above search was also filtered with the negative keywords 'free', 'stream', and 'watch', which were all part of the highest searched phrases.
 But given that a movie review site is entirely informational, it might not even be a bad idea to generate a link-bait article about "Streaming Movies Online".
-Other ideas stemming from this list include an in-depth piece on Ebert & Roeper and a page or section on 'current movie reviews'.
+Other ideas stemming from this list include an in-depth piece on Ebert & Roeper and a page or section on 'current movie reviews.'

 2. Experiment With Facebook Ads

 Pretty easy, right?
-That's pretty much it and you've got a simple, targeted ad that's going to get extra eyes on your content for next to nothing.
+That's pretty much it, and you've got a simple, targeted ad that's going to get extra eyes on your content for next to nothing.
 Even if you spend $1 a day for a week, it'll be worth the results.
 And don't tell me you can't handle $7 for a few Facebook ads!
-Give it a shot, you might be surprised by the results (which you should, of course, track).
+Give it a shot; you might be surprised by the results (which you should, of course, track).